 You can freeze unbaked crusts after they have been shaped, or unbaked, fully assembled pizzas!
 Either way, they’ll keep for up to 3 months.

-For instructions and helpful tips, read our post on freezing pizza dough.
+For instructions and helpful tips, read our post on how long can you keep pizza dough in the fridge.

 Sourdough Discard Pizza Dough